Mark Hellinger Theatre: Late 1940s and 1950s

-Wealthy producer Anthony Brady Farrell agreed to purchase the Warner Theatre in June 1948 for about $1.5 million; the sale was finalized the next month.
-Farrell planned to rename the theater for Mark Hellinger, a Broadway journalist and critic who had died the year before, and he proposed renovating the theater for legitimate plays and musicals.
+The producer Anthony Brady Farrell agreed to purchase the Warner Theatre in June 1948 for about $1.5 million; the sale was finalized the next month.
+Farrell announced plans to rename the theater for Mark Hellinger, a Broadway journalist and critic who had died the year before, and he proposed renovating the theater for legitimate plays and musicals.
 The theater was dedicated under its new name on January 16, 1949, and Farrell's musical All for Love opened the next week on January 22, with Paul Hartman, Grace Hartman, and Bert Wheeler.
 All for Love lost money but ran 121 performances.
 This was followed by S. M. Chartock's three-week-long showcase of Gilbert and Sullivan productions in late 1949.
 Despite a string of early losses, as well as a weekly expenditure of $4,500 to $5,000 for the Hellinger's maintenance, Farrell was optimistic about the theater's potential to make money.
 Farrell's musical Texas Li'l Darlin', featuring Kenny Delmar, opened at the end of 1949.
 Texas Li'l Darlin' was the first hit in the Hellinger's history, running for 293 performances.